drshahizan/BDM/portfolio/Ayaz/readme.md

   <h1>Ayaz Rahman Bhuiyan</h1>
 </div>

 👋 Hi there!
-I'm Ayaz Rahman Bhuiyan, a 25-year-old data enthusiast pursuing a Master of Data Science degree.
+I'm Ayaz Rahman Bhuiyan, a 25-year-old data enthusiast pursuing a Master of Data Science degree at Universiti Teknologi Malaysia.
 Welcome to my GitHub portfolio, where I showcase my projects and contributions to the world of data science.

 ## 📋 About Me